2023 Under-21 EURO qualifying latest: France, Netherlands, England, Germany, Portugal, Spain, Belgium in finals

 Group I

 - Belgium may have lost their perfect record in qualifying with a 1-1 draw away to Denmark in March, but the result confirmed them as group winners and booked their finals place.
-Denmark beat Kazakhstan 3-0 on Saturday to go six points ahead of third-placed Türkiye, with two games left apiece, the next for each on Friday.
+Denmark drew 1-1 with Scotland on Friday to make sure of second place.
+To pip Switzerland as best runners-up and avoid the play-offs, Denmark must beat Türkiye by four goals or more on Tuesday (or by a three-goal margin, other than 3-0 or 4-1).

 Qualifying group stage matchweeks